xeokit/xeokit-bim-viewer/README.md

 }
 ````

-# Backwards Compatibility with Separate Metadata files
+# Split Model with Separate Metadata Files

 In recent versions of xeokit, we combine the geometry and metadata into the XKT files, for simplicity within the pipeline, as we've done in the example above.

-In older versions, we would have the metadata in separate JSON files, so that each XKT file would have the geometry, and would be accompanied by a JSON file containing its IFC metadata.
+In older versions of XKT, as mentioned above, we would have the metadata in separate JSON files, so that each XKT file would have the geometry, and would be accompanied by a JSON file containing its IFC metadata.

 BIMViewer, and the rest of the xeokit SDK, remains backwardly compatible with this XKT+JSON separation.
 The split-model loading feature also remains backwardly-compatible, as demonstrated in the "WestRiversideHospital_Combined" example project, described below.